Civil Rights and Liberties Lawyers

-Abuse of power is wrong, and the most egregious abuses are those committed by government agents acting unlawfully under the authority of their office.
+Abuse of power is wrong, and some of the most egregious abuses are those committed by law enforcement acting unlawfully under the authority of their office.
 Fortunately, the United States Constitution has the Bill of Rights, which guarantees all persons in this country protection from government misconduct.

 The right to be free from excessive force, the right to be free from unreasonable searches and seizures, and the right to be free from cruel and unusual punishment are fundamental rights protected by law.
 Violations of these rights are litigated by Morgan & Morgan’s civil rights group.

 Specifically, we represent victims of police brutality and wrongful imprisonment, including the victims of police shootings.
 Additionally, we represent prison inmates who were physically and sexually abused or assaulted by staff.
 We may also be able to help the loved ones of prisoners who committed suicide in prison, and those injured or killed when their medical needs were neglected.

 Our civil rights lawyers are lead by Adrian Mendiondo, and if you believe you were the victim of a civil rights violation, Mr. Mendiondo and his team want to hear from you.
 Similar to our other practice areas, our team of civil rights lawyers may be able to recover compensation for medical bills, pain and suffering, punitive damages, and more, depending on the circumstances of your case.